 “World of what?”
 I asked.

 A mad cackle was his only answer.
-He was still laughing when he began to emit black smoke from every orifice; until he was nothing but an empty cloak and a puddle of black ichor.
+He was still laughing when he began to emit black smoke from every orifice.
+Until he was nothing but an empty cloak and a puddle of black ichor.
 Cannibal Moxie threw back her head and screamed, but there was no time to mourn.
-I felt the hackles on the back of my neck stand up and three inky black tentacles came crashing through the walls.
+I felt the hackles on the back of my neck stand up.
+Three inky black tentacles came crashing through the walls.

-The tentacle came bursting through, demolishing the wall and doorway as we ran down the hall, making our way to what I believed was the front entrance and our escape into the desolate world, far away from this child monster.
+The tentacle came bursting through, demolishing the wall and doorway as we ran down the hall.
+We made our way to what I believed was the front entrance and our escape into the desolate world.
+Far away from this child monster.

-“Bastard God of Death and bitch Goddess of Inspiration, I am coming for you!
+“Bastard God of Death and bitch Goddess of Metamorphosis, I am coming for you!
 Olly olly oxen free!”
-Emma called out from the inside the walls.
+Emma called out from inside the walls.

-It seemed with every room we passed, along this infinite hallway, more sets of inky black tentacles came bursting through.
+It seemed with every room we passed along this infinite hallway, more sets of inky black tentacles came bursting through.
 They were snapping at our heels, coming close to tripping us as the demon giggled.
-She was a cat, playing with her mice before she ate us.
-But I would not be eaten, nor would this version of Moxie, I would see to that.
-Six of the appendages busted through the floorboards in front of us, stopping us dead in our tracks, and this time I saw what had disturbed me so greatly upon my first encounter with the physical tentacles.
+She was a cat, playing with her mice before she ate them.
+But I would not be eaten, nor would this version of Moxie.
+I would see to that.
+Six of the appendages busted through the floorboards in front of us, stopping us dead in our tracks.
+This time I saw what disturbed me so greatly upon my first encounter with the physical tentacles.

 I gasped, my cry caught in my throat as my skin broke out in goosebumps.
-I was momentarily petrified, unable to look away from their tortured faces, and what’s worse, I heard them screaming inside my head.
+I was momentarily petrified, unable to look away from their tortured faces.
+What’s worse, I heard them screaming inside my head.
 I panted, trying to gather my will and thoughts while the faces swirled around inside the tentacle as if in some sort of storm.
-I felt Cannibal Moxie hide behind me, falling to her knees and pulling my cloak out in front of her like a shield.
+I felt cannibal Moxie hide behind me, falling to her knees and pulling my cloak in front of her like a shield.

-I knew what to do, taking both scythes, one in each hand and crossing the blades in front of me, I severed the tentacles that stood in our way.
+I knew what to do.
+Taking both scythes, one in each hand, and crossing the blades in front of me, I severed the tentacles that stood in our way.
 The house screamed and shook as the appendages fell to the floor, pouring out a black sticky fluid.
 With a simple summoning of my will and a squeeze of my hand, I puffed the souls trapped inside out of existence.
 A small wisp of white smoke, a small flash of light, and there was white soul powder on the floor.
 I don’t use this power often and usually only at the behest of Zeus, Hera, or Hades.
 I would use it here and now to give these trapped souls relief.
-I turned to Cannibal Moxie, who had buried her face in the cloak of the fallen Than and wept bitterly into it.
+I turned to cannibal Moxie, who buried her face in the cloak of the fallen Than and wept bitterly into it.